In the lead up to the festival we publish maps on our About the Festival page. These are usually available from late

 Camping on-site for the full six days of the Woodford Folk Festival is by far the best way to immerse yourself in all the festival has to offer.

-Overnight Camping is on-site with shower and toilet facilities and Clancy's General Store for basic supplies.
-Overnight camping tickets do not allow entry into the festival precinct the following morning.
+Overnight Camping is on-site with shower and toilet facilities and a General Store/Cafe for basic supplies.
+Overnight camping tickets permit entry to the Festival Site from 8am on the day of the ticket only, and entry is not permitted back into the festival precinct the following morning.
+Overnight campers are required to depart the camping areas by 10am.
 Tickets for additional days will be available from the Overnight Ticket Office at the Happy Campers tent.

 For more information about our Disability Camping Area please see the Disability Access page.

 There is a fully stocked General Store located in the Season Camping area near the entrance to the Festival Village for those items you left behind.
-The store will be open 7am to 11pm 26 Dec to 1st Jan.
+The store will be open 6am to 12midnight 26 Dec to 1st Jan (opening times TBC).

-Clancy's is a general store located in the Overnight Camping area.
-It is open from 9.00am to 1.00pm from the 27th Dec - 1st Jan.
+There is a Cafe/Basic Store located in the Overnight Camping area.
+It is open from 7.30am to 11.30pm from the 27th Dec - 1st Jan (opening times TBC).

 Erected tents and beds are available for hire on site at the festival.
 Purchase your Festival tickets with camping here first and then book your tent site by phoning them on +61 (0)7 5482 6788, or visit their website.
 This service is operated by a private company so bookings cannot be made through our office.
 Please remember that you must purchase a Festival ticket with camping in addition to booking into Tent City.

 While we continue to improve the facilities please remember that our camping grounds are used only a few times a year.
 Toilet and shower facilities are adequately basic.
 Peak times for shower queues are in the mornings and later afternoons so please avoid these times if you don’t want to wait.